Ida B. Wells: British Anti-Lynching Committee

 Scholars included Professor James Stuart (M.P. for Sunderland; and his wife, Mrs. Stuart; née Laura Elizabeth Colman, daughter of Jeremiah James Colman).
 Physicians included Oguntola Odunbaku Sapara, M.D.

-Miss Florence Balgarnie served as the Committee's Honorary Secretary and John Passmore Edwards, a journalist (part owner of the Weekly Times of London and The Echo; and former Member of Parliament for Salisbury, served as Treasurer.
+Miss Florence Balgarnie served as the committee's honorary secretary and John Passmore Edwards, a journalist (part owner of the Weekly Times of London and The Echo; and former Member of Parliament for Salisbury, served as Treasurer.

 As a result of her two lecture tours in Britain, Wells received significant coverage in the British and American press.
 Many of the articles published by the latter at the time of her return to the United States were hostile personal critiques, rather than reports of her anti-lynching positions and beliefs.
 The New York Times, for example, called her "a slanderous and nasty-minded Mulatress".
 Despite these attacks from the American press, Wells had nevertheless gained extensive recognition and credibility, and an international audience of supporters for her cause.
+On her return to New York, Wells described her reception in England: "Everywhere I was received on a perfect equality with the ladies who did so much for me and my cause.
+In fact, my color gave me some agreeable prominence which I might not otherwise have had."
+Favorable coverage of her tour appeared in the London Chronicle, the Lancaster Era, the London Daily News, and the Bristol Mercury, among other British publications.
 Wells's tours in Britain even influenced public opinion to the extent that British textile manufacturers fought back with economic strategies, imposing a temporary boycott on Southern cotton that pressured southern businessmen to condemn the practice of lynching publicly.
+Wells also persuaded the labor organizations of Leeds and Bradford to pass resolutions stating they would dissuade their members from emigrating to the Southern states until lynching ceased.